mco-gh/mco.dev/content/post/puzzles/coins.md

 categories = ["Puzzles"]
 tags = []
 date = "2022-01-22"
-title = "Flipping Coins"
-subtitle = "Which sequence is more likely: HTT or HTH?
-The answer will surprise you." coverImage = "/img/coins.jpg" draft = true
+title = "The answer to this puzzle will surprise you" coverImage = "/img/coins.jpg"
 +++

 Imagine tossing a coin repeatedly until you get a certain pattern, let’s say HTT (head, tail, tail).

 <!--more-->

 For example, in this sequence of outcomes:

-HHTHHTH<span style="color:red">HTT</span>HHTTTHTH
+> **HHTHHTH<span style="color:red">HTT</span>**

 the desired pattern was reached after the 10th toss (highlighted in red).

-Now let’s imagine you repeat that same experiment and each time you record the number of tosses needed to see the desired pattern.
+Now let’s imagine you repeat that same experiment and each time you record the number of tosses required to see the desired pattern.
 The first time you might see HTT after 10 tosses (as in the example above), the second time you might see HTT after 7 tosses, the third time after 15 tosses, etc. After many such experiments, you calculate the average number of tosses needed to see the HTT pattern.

-At the same time, imagine your friend does the same number of experiments but she’s looking for a different pattern:  HTH (head, tail, head).
+At the same time, imagine your friend conducts the same number of experiments but she’s looking for a different pattern:  HTH (head, tail, head).

 **Here’s the question**:  on average, will it take more flips to see HTT than HTH, or vice versa, or about the same number of flips to see both patterns?

-If you can’t wait till then, try the software simulation below (which I’ve personally written for today’s puzzle) and the answer will reveal itself.
-This puzzle comes from a fascinating TED talk on how statistics fool juries.
+If you're impatient, try this software simulation (which I’ve written for today’s puzzle) and the answer will reveal itself.
+Each test runs 1,000 trials.

 <script>
-let proceed = false;
-let refresher = null;
 let data_init = {
   HTT: {seq: "", exp: 0, tot: 0},
   HTH: {seq: "", exp: 0, tot: 0},